raspberrypilearning/pacman-terminal/en/step_5.md

 --- hints ---
 --- hint ---
-Can you find out which command you should use in the drop-down information boxes above?
+Can you find the right command to use from the screenshot of the terminal above?
 --- /hint ---
 --- hint ---
 Use: